 We do not lobby for policies or legislation, beyond freedom of the press and First Amendment rights that ensure the public has open access to information.

-The other arm of our organization, the Oregon Health Forum, operates with a separate mission and executive director, but shares a board and 501(c)3 designation with The Lund Report.
-To protect our editorial independence, our editor-in-chief reports directly to our board of directors, as does the OHF executive director.
-The editor-in-chief also meets with a separate Editorial Advisory Board that serves as a connection to the community we serve and works to support independence and high standards of journalism.
+The other arm of our organization, the Oregon Health Forum, operates with a separate mission under the director of operations, but shares a board and 501(c)3 designation with The Lund Report.
+To protect our editorial independence, our editor-in-chief reports directly to our board of directors, as does the director of operations.
+The editor-in-chief also meets with a separate Community Advisory Board that serves as a connection to the people we serve and works to support independence and high standards of journalism.

 Our board members provide strategic vision, leadership and oversight for the organization, but do not direct news coverage.
 They are required to respect the editorial independence of staff members and disclose any conflict of interest.